Darrehan/Darrehan/README.md

 - ⚡ sycomusiclover.

-- 💬 Ask me about  Android oreo,Webdevelopment.
+- 💬 Ask me about  Webdevelopment.

 - 📫 How to reach me. <a href="mailto:darrehanrasool@gmail.com">  mail me buddy</a>